 Ver Ploeg, M., Breneman, V., Farrigan, T., Hamrick, K., Hopkins, D., Kaufman, P., … Kim, S. (2009).
 Access to Affordable and Nutritious Food: Measuring and Understanding Food Deserts and Their Consequences Report to Congress.

-Juan is a travel enthusiast and finds immense passion in creating change through our built realm.
 Above all he also believes gardening can feed ones mind, body and soul.

 Bella is currently attending Ryerson University for Social Media Marketing & Fashion.
 She is a proud vegetarian, who also values the importance of eating fresh organic food.
 Bella brings her strong design and marketing intuition to our team at LifeBOX.
 Her goal is to get out and garden more this season, with our help of course!